Skip to main content

 Overview

 The iSpring RCC7AK is the water filtration world's best-kept-not-so-secret value proposition.
-At $198.78, it delivers a complete 6-stage reverse osmosis system with alkaline remineralization — the same fundamental technology that premium systems charge $400-500 for.
+It delivers a complete 6-stage reverse osmosis system with alkaline remineralization — the same fundamental technology that premium tankless systems charge two to three times more for.
 With over 18,000 Amazon reviews and a rock-solid 4.6-star average, it has earned its reputation through sheer volume of satisfied installations.
 This is not an untested newcomer; it is one of the most battle-tested under-sink RO systems on the market.

 The 6-stage filtration process starts with sediment pre-filtration, moves through two carbon stages to remove chlorine and organic chemicals, then pushes water through the 0.0001-micron RO membrane that strips out 93-98% of total dissolved solids.
 After the membrane, a post-carbon stage polishes the water for taste, and the final alkaline remineralization stage adds calcium and magnesium back in.
 That last stage is what separates the RCC7AK from the standard RCC7 model — and it is worth the upgrade.
 RO water without remineralization tastes flat and slightly acidic; with it, the water tastes natural and clean.